-This Policy represents Sedgefield Town Council's approach to the use of social media which at this time is restricted only to its corporate website and Twitter account.
+This Policy represents Sedgefield Town Council's approach to the use of social media which at this time is restricted only to its corporate website and X account (formerly Twitter account).

 The use of digital and social media and electronic communication enables Sedgefield Town Council to interact in a way that can improve the communications between the Town Council and the people, businesses and agencies it works with and serves.
-The Town Council has a corporate website (www.sedgefieldtowncouncil.gov.uk) and Twitter account (@SedgefieldTC).
+The Town Council has a corporate website (www.sedgefieldtowncouncil.gov.uk) and X account (@SedgefieldTC).
 The Town Council will always try to use the most effective channel for its communications.
 Over time the Town Council may add to the channels of communication that it uses as it seeks to improve and expand its community engagement (See Appendix 1).
 When these changes occur this Policy will be updated to reflect the new arrangements.

 Social media is the term for online tools, websites and interactive media that enable users to interact with each other by sharing information, opinions, knowledge and interests.
 It provides an alternative channel to written correspondence, telephone and face to face conversation to enable the Town Council to inform and respond to questions and queries raised by people who live in. work in and visit the Parish.
 The use of social media is not to replace existing forms of communication but to complement.
 The Town Council's newsletter Sedgefield Extra and its Residents Database will remain the main media for the purpose of communicating information about the Town Council.
-The website and other
+The website and other forms of social media will be used to enhance communication.
+Therefore existing means of communication should continue with social media being an additional option.